jahidulpabelislam/restaurant-recommender/README.md

 # Restaurant Recommender

-For part of my coursework during third & final year for my degree (2017), I with a group of two others  we tasked to design and develop a recommender system.
+For part of my coursework during third & final year for my degree (2017), I with a group of two others were tasked to design and develop a recommender system.

 We decided to create a restaurant recommender web app for those having trouble choosing a restaurant to eat at using user preferences.